Moo64c/moo64c.github.io/_posts/2025-03-14-Getting-Used-to-Macs-Developer-Edition.md

 Maybe take the time to switch to a more [privacy-focused](https://vivaldi.com) browser (or at least one that claims to be?).
 As a [previous user](https://connect.mozilla.org/t5/discussions/information-about-the-new-terms-of-use-and-updated-privacy/m-p/87735) of [Firefox](https://www.mozilla.org/en-US/firefox/new/), it and other non-chromium browsers tend to have more difficulties in certain sites.

-Whatever you choose (hopefully not Chrome) - make sure to have [uBlock Origin](https://ublockorigin.com) has an extension for proper sanity.
+Whatever you choose (hopefully not Chrome) - make sure to have [uBlock Origin](https://ublockorigin.com) as an extension.
 Youtube enthusiasts might love [SponsorBlock](https://sponsor.ajay.app) (pro tip: "skip all non-music segments" in the settings makes all the difference).
 And a [password manager](https://bitwarden.com/download/) since nobody should remember more than two or three passwords in their lives (With Bitwarden -`cmd+shift+l` for auto-fill).

 ## What About an IDE?
 What about Docker?
 Like browsers, modern IDEs no longer tie themselves to one operating system.
 I have been working on **VSCode** with a whole lot of extensions for years - and from time to time try my luck with a bit of [Lazy](https://github.com/folke/lazy.nvim) [Neovim](https://neovim.io) (which takes a bit time to learn).